shayanhusaini/social-media-platform/README.md

 1. The password's are stored in plain text as the bcrypt library is currently not supported in Mac M1.
 For more details visit this link: https://github.com/kelektiv/node.bcrypt.js/issues/868
 2. Although the passwords are stored in plain text but approach to match the user credentials is taken in a similar way as they are stored in encrypted format.
+3. The .env file is not supposed to commit on git repository but in order to make it work just by cloning I am committing this file